After School Academy

 Meetings: Thursdays

-3D Printing/S.T.A.R.S.
+3D Printing

-Sponsor/Advisor: Ms. Shah
+Sponsor/Advisor: Ms. Caglar

 Meetings: Thursdays

 Purpose: A variety of processes, equipment, and materials are used in the production of a three-dimensional object via additive manufacturing.
-3D printing is also known as additive manufacturing, therefore the numerous available 3D printing process tend to be additive in nature with a few key differences in the technologies and the materials used in this process.
+3D printing is also known as additive manufacturing, therefore the numerous available 3D printing process tend to be additive in nature with a few key differences in the technologies and the material used in this process.

 Athletics